Volunteer

-The Presidential Yacht USS Potomac is run by volunteers.
-More than 50 women and men volunteer for this Historic National Landmark and all the organization’s programs and activities.
+Volunteers are the heart of the presidential yacht USS Potomac.
+More than 50 women and men volunteer to help preserve, protect, and present this National Historic Landmark, and operate the organization’s programs and activities.

 The opportunities for volunteers span a wide range: keeping up with the ship’s maintenance, joining the speaker’s bureau, working as an IT specialist, editing the newsletter, staffing the cruise, giving dockside tours, working in office and administrative positions, and leading educational programs.
 No special background is required, simply a desire to be part of our USS Potomac staff and to have fun—because you will!